Helena Blavatsky: Theology, cosmogony, and the place of humanity

 Blavatsky expounded what has been described as a "monotheistic, immanentist, and mystical cosmology".

 Blavatsky was a pantheist, and emphasized the idea of an impersonal divinity, referring to the Theosophical God as a "universal Divine Principle, the root of All, from which all proceeds, and within which all shall be absorbed at the end of the great cycle of being".
 She was dismissive of the Christian idea of God in the Western world, describing it as "a bundle of contradictions and a logical impossibility."
-She stated that the universe emanated from this Divine Principle, with each particle of matter being infused with a spark of the divine.
+She said the universe emanated from this Divine Principle, with each particle of matter being infused with a spark of the divine.
 Lower Orders emanated from higher ones, before becoming increasingly dense and being absorbed back into the Divine Principle.

 This cosmology exhibited commonalities with the scientific discoveries of geology and biological evolution, both of which had been revealed by scientific inquiry during the 19th century.

 In The Secret Doctrine, Blavatsky articulated the belief that in the beginning of time there was absolute nothingness.
 This primordial essence then separated itself into seven Rays, which were also intelligent beings known as the Dhyan Chohans; these Seven Rays then created the universe using an energy called Fohat.
 The Earth was created and underwent seven Rounds, in each of which different living beings were created.

 Blavatsky advocated the idea of "Root Races", each of which was divided into seven Sub-Races.

 In Blavatsky's cosmogony, the first Root Race were created from pure spirit and lived on a continent known as the "Imperishable Sacred Land".
 The second Root Race, known as the Hyperboreans, were also formed from pure spirit and lived on a land near to the North Pole, which then had a mild climate.
 The third lived on the continent of Lemuria, which Blavatsky alleged survives today as Australia and Rapa Nui.
 Blavatsky alleged that during the fourth Round of the Earth, higher beings descended to the planet, with the beginnings of human physical bodies developing and the sexes separating.
-At this point, the fourth Root Race appeared, living on the continent of Atlantis; they had physical bodies but also psychic powers and advanced technology.
-She claimed that some Atlanteans were giants and built such ancient monuments as Stonehenge in southern England and that they also mated with "she-animals", resulting in the creation of gorillas and chimpanzees.
+At this point, the fourth Root Race appeared, living on the continent of Atlantis.
+They had physical bodies but also psychic powers and advanced technology.
+She claimed that some Atlanteans were giants and built such ancient monuments as Stonehenge in southern England, and that they mated with "she-animals", resulting in the creation of gorillas and chimpanzees.
 The Atlanteans were decadent and abused their power and knowledge, so Atlantis sunk into the sea, although various Atlanteans escaped and created new societies in Egypt and the Americas.